Student Immunizations and Health Records

 - For vaccinations other than bacterial meningitis, proof that the student is a member of the U.S. armed forces and is on active duty.

 Individuals who have been offered admission to the university must assume the full cost of the immunizations prior to receiving student status.

 E. Registration Hold

 A hold is automatically placed on an applicant’s record at the time an application for admission is submitted.
 If admitted to the university, this hold will block registration.
-Student Health Services will release all immunization holds after proof of immunizations is satisfied.
-Student Health Services may place a hold on a student’s record at any time if a student fails to comply with the requirements of this policy.
+Student Health and Counseling Services will release all immunization holds after proof of immunizations is satisfied.
+Student Health and Counseling Services may place a hold on a student’s record at any time if a student fails to comply with the requirements of this policy.

 Students are expected to comply with the immunization policies of affiliated hospitals, clinics and/or agencies where they may be assigned as part of their educational program.
 Failure to do may result in disciplinary action, up to and including dismissal.

 - Appropriate School's Office of Academic or Student Affairs (questions regarding immunizations and screening tests required by individual schools)